 I like to focus on the nutrients and behaviours that out bodies and brains need in order to function to their best.
-I don’t believe in calorie counting or restrictive diets.
-Nutrition is not about dieting and deprivation.
-Great nutrition is about living life to the fullest and being the best version of ourselves that we can possibly be.
+Great nutrition is about nourishing body and mind, living life to the fullest, and being the best version of ourselves that we can possibly be.

 I am a BANT Registered Nutritionist (British Association for Nutrition and Lifestyle Medicine), and Nutritional Therapist accredited by the Complementary National Healthcare Council (CNHC); an accredited register approved by the Professional Standards Authority for Health and Social Care.
 As a Registered Nutritional Therapist, I am bound by the strict codes of conduct and professionalism determined by these bodies.

 I am currently studying part-time for my post graduate Masters Degree in Personalised Nutrition (level 7).
 Prior to this I studied for four years with the renowned Institute for Optimum Nutrition in London, gaining my Diploma in Nutritional Therapy.
 I am trained to degree level equivalent (level 6) in the Application of Nutritional Therapy in Clinical Practice.

 I have undertaken post graduate training in Nutrigenomics (Nutrigenetics), “Nutrigenomics from a Functional Medicine Perspective;” a course accredited by the Nutritional Therapy Education Commission (NTEC).
 I have also undertaken extensive training with The National Centre for Eating Disorders (NCFED), courses are accredited by The British Psychological Society (BPS).

 The science behind Nutrition and Lifestyle Medicine is evolving rapidly and I undertake regular continuous professional development (CPD) to ensure my research and knowledge is current and relevant to you.